Mini Pecan Pie Tarts with the BEST Shortbread Crust

 Instructions

-• Combine flour, sugar, and salt in a food processor.
-Cut butter into 8 slices and add to flour, pulsing several times until mixture resembles oatmeal.
-Add egg yolk mixed with cream.
-Pulse until all ingredients are moistened.
-Then allow the machine to run for a few seconds until the dough starts to stick together.
+Allow the machine to run for a few seconds until the dough comes together in a ball.
 (Add additional drops of cream if the dough seems too dry.)
 Press dough into a roll like refrigerated cookie dough.
 Wrap in plastic and chill for 30 minutes.

-• Spray molds generously with Baker's Secret or something like it.
-(Baker's Secret is an aerosol spray that mixes flour and oil.)
+• Prepare Molds: Spray molds generously with Baker’s Secret or something like it.
+(Baker’s Secret is an aerosol spray that mixes flour and oil.)
 If using silicone molds, no greasing is necessary.

-• Pour about 1/4 cup of filling into each unbaked, frozen tart shell and place them on a rimmed baking sheet.
+• Fill and Bake: Pour about 1/4 cup of filling into each of 15 unbaked and frozen tart shells and place them on a rimmed baking sheet.

-• Bake in oven at 375 degrees until browned and set.
-My tartlets take about 25 minutes, but time may vary depending on the size of your tarts.
+Bake in oven at 375˚F (190˚C) until browned and set.
+My mini tarts take about 25 minutes, but the time may vary depending on the size of your tarts.

 Nutrition